f4ncyz4nz4/nucleus/README.md

 **For each category, 100 executables were analyzed**

-I first used a script to extract how many functions were founded by Nucleus, creating a file for each category with this output:
+I first used a script to extract how many functions were detected by Nucleus, creating a file for each category with this output:
 ```
 IDBs/Dataset-1/openssl/arm64-clang-9-O1_libcrypto.so.3.i64
 450 - 564